jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Product-Enter/Image-Safe-Standard.md

 e) All official security updates must be installed when making image.

-f) Ensure that the endpoint security system is installed and powered on.
+f) Ensure that the Endpoint Security System is installed and powered on.

 1.2 Operations suggestion
 Install the security update: